Smoothness-Adaptive Contextual Bandits

 \section{Introduction}

-A well-studied dynamic optimization framework that captures the trade-off between new information acquisition (exploration) and optimization of payoffs based on available information (exploitation), is the multi-armed bandit (MAB) framework, originated by the work of \cite{thompson1933likelihood} and \cite{robbins1952aspects}.
-An important generalization of this framework where the decision maker also has access to covariates that can be informative about the effectiveness of different actions, is typically referred to as the contextual MAB problem \citep{woodroofe1979one}.\footnote{Other terms that are used in the literature include bandit problem with side observations \citep{wang2005bandit}, and associative bandit problem \citep{strehl2006experience}.} The contextual MAB framework has been applied for analyzing sequential experimentation in many application domains, including pricing \citep[e.g.,][]{cohen2016feature,qiang2016dynamic,ban2019personalized,bastani2019meta,javanmard2019dynamic, wang2019multi}, product recommendations \citep[e.g.,][]{chu2011contextual,Chandrashekar2017recommendation,bastani2018sequential,agrawal2019mnl,gur2019adaptive,kallus2020dynamic}, and healthcare \citep[e.g.,][]{tewari2017ads,chick2018bayesian,zhou2019tumor,bastani2020online}.
+A well-studied dynamic optimization framework that captures the trade-off between new information acquisition (exploration) and optimization of payoffs based on available information (exploitation) is the multi-armed bandit (MAB) framework, originated by the work of \cite{thompson1933likelihood} and \cite{robbins1952aspects}.
+An important generalization of this framework, where the decision maker also has access to covariates that can be informative about the effectiveness of different actions, is typically referred to as the contextual MAB problem \citep{woodroofe1979one}.
+The contextual MAB framework has been applied for analyzing sequential experimentation in many application domains, including pricing \citep[e.g.,][]{cohen2016feature,qiang2016dynamic,ban2019personalized,bastani2019meta,javanmard2019dynamic, wang2019multi}, product recommendations \citep[e.g.,][]{chu2011contextual,Chandrashekar2017recommendation,bastani2018sequential,agrawal2019mnl,gur2019adaptive,kallus2020dynamic}, and healthcare \citep[e.g.,][]{tewari2017ads,chick2018bayesian,zhou2019tumor,bastani2020online}.

 Following \citet{woodroofe1979one}, most of the analysis of contextual MAB problems assumes a parametric (usually linear) model for the payoff functions that are associated with different actions; see, e.g., \citet{goldenshluger2013linear} and \citet{bastani2020online} for some notable results.
-Recently, however, there has been a growing interest in studying \emph{non-parametric} contextual MAB formulations, which make less structural assumptions, are typically more robust, and can be applied to a more general class of problems, especially when less is known about the structure of payoff functions.
-One of the main findings of this line of work is that, in non-parametric MAB formulations, the smoothness of the payoff functions is a key driver of the difficulty of the dynamic optimization problem at hand \citep{rigollet2010nonparametric,perchet2013multi,hu2019smooth}.
-Qualitatively, the smoother the payoff functions are, the further one may extrapolate payoff patterns over the covariate space---and the less exploration one requires in order to guarantee good performance.
+Recently, however, there has been a growing interest in studying \emph{non-parametric} contextual MAB formulations, which make fewer structural assumptions, are typically more robust, and can be applied to a more general class of problems, especially when less is known about the structure of payoff functions.
+One of the main findings of this line of work is that, in non-parametric contextual MAB formulations, the smoothness of the payoff functions is a key driver of the difficulty of the dynamic optimization problem at hand \citep{rigollet2010nonparametric,perchet2013multi,hu2019smooth}.
+Qualitatively, the smoother the payoff functions are, the further one may extrapolate payoff patterns over the covariate space---and the less one must explore in order to guarantee good performance.